steven-meehan/crafter-gallery-site/README.md

 [Navigation and Routing](#navigation-and-routing) : [Back to Top](#table-of-contents)

 #### Routing

+This section details the two Configuration Files used to build out the system's Routing Tree.

 In order to build out the Routing Tree the application requires the [`routes-gallery.json`](#gallery-routes) and [`routes-top-level.json`](#top-level-routes) files.
 Both files are arrays of complex objects with the following definition: